-Analysis | Republicans make a political miscalculation when they warn that Democrats are ending the suburbs as we know them
+Analysis | Republicans’ dubious political calculus on Democrats and the suburbs

 “They’re not satisfied with spreading the chaos and violence into our communities.
 They want to abolish the suburbs altogether by ending single family home zoning,” said Mark McCloskey, who waved a gun at Black Lives Matter protesters outside his St. Louis mansion this summer. “ … These are the policies that are coming to a neighborhood near you.
 So make no mistake, no matter where you live, your family will not be safe.”

-Here’s Rep. Matt Gaetz (R-Fla.) in his speech Monday at the convention: “They’ll disarm you, empty the prisons, lock you in your home, and invite MS-13 to live next door.”
+Here’s Rep. Matt Gaetz (R-Fla.) in his speech Monday at the convention: “They’ll disarm you, empty the prisons, lock you in your home and invite MS-13 to live next door.”

 And his colleague, Rep. Jim Jordan (R-Ohio): “Look at what’s happening in American cities, cities all run by Democrats.
 Crime, violence and mob rule.”